Wired Connection Klipper Configuration

 ls /dev/serial/by-id/*

-- Enter the following command and press Enter.
-If everything is normal, a blue ID will appear in the following line.
-(The following is just for reference)
+- Enter the command below and press Enter.
+If everything is normal, a blue ID will appear.
+(The ID below is for reference only)

-- If there is no ID after entering the following command, but there is a device in
+- If no ID appears after entering the command below, but

 lsusb

-, please replace the upper computer or the upper computer system.
+shows devices, please replace the host computer or change the host computer system

-If multiple IDs appear, please select the corresponding ID according to the MCU model of your motherboard.
+If multiple IDs appear, select the appropriate ID based on your mainboard's MCU model.

-Fill in the USB ID in the configuration
+Fill in the USB ID into the Configuration

 -

-Copy the blue ID and fill it in the
+Copy the blue ID and paste it into the

 serial:

-configuration.
-After saving and restarting, the motherboard can be connected.
+configuration file.
+After saving and restarting, the mainboard should be connected.
 If Klipper promptsADC out of range

-, it is a normal phenomenon.
-Connect the heated bed and the thermistor, configure the thermistor pins and output pins of the nozzle and the heated bed, and then save and restart.
+, this is a normal phenomenon; connect the heated bed and thermistor properly, configure the thermistor and output pins for the nozzle and heated bed, then save and restart.

-Note: All IDs appearing in the document are examples.
-The actual ID of each motherboard is different.
-Please modify and fill in according to the ID actually obtained.
+Note: All IDs mentioned in the document are examples.
+Each mainboard's ID is different, so modify and fill in according to the actual ID obtained.